 - You’ve succussed the bottle 40 times.

 Now, here’s what you do next.
 Get a piece of paper and write down “Pepsi 1C”–meaning that you now have Pepsi in the 1C potency, this means you’ve done a one-in-ten dilution with 40 succussions and you’ve done it once.
-(Now, I know, some of you are going to say, “Elaine, is this really a 1X potency?”
+(Now, I know, some of you are going to say, “Elaine, isn’t this really a 1X potency?”
 Answer: I don’t know and I don’t care!
 It doesn’t matter, OK?
 What’s important is the number!
 It’s the first dilution!
 You can call it whatever you want.
 We’re not counting drops here, it’s just not necessary, this remedy, this way of doing it, will work just fine!)

 “C” stands for the Roman Numeral “100”, meaning that if we were doing this with drops like they do in the homeopathic pharmacy, your ratio would be 99 drops of water, 1 drop of “pepsi”.
 But your average person doesn’t have dropper bottles at home, and it just isn’t necessary to be that exact when you’re making a remedy in an emergency.